 Yes, you can hold a cash junior ISA for your child as well as a stocks and shares junior ISA, and you can pay into one of each type in the same tax year.
 The overall limit remains £9,000 though.

-When you invest in a Unit Trust Junior ISA, there are some management and dealing costs (circa 1%) to pay.
+When you invest in a Unit Trust Junior ISA, there are some management and dealing costs to pay.
 These costs are shown as Ongoing Charge Figures (OCFs).
-The latest OCFs for each fund can be found in the Key Investor Information Documents in our fund prices centre.
+The latest OCFs for each fund can be found above.

 If you opt in to the Ongoing Advice Service (OAS) provided by Wesleyan Financial Services, please note an additional 0.5% will be added to the OCF charge.

 There is also an initial 3% advice charge for advised applications or transfers, to cover the cost of the advice.
 We (WUTM) will collect this charge on behalf of Wesleyan Financial Services (WFS) and pay it to them.

 The WUTM Unit Trust Junior ISA is a stocks and shares junior ISA.
 You can invest in one stocks and shares junior ISA and one cash junior ISA on behalf of your children in the same tax year.
 In total, the maximum amount you can save in Junior ISAs in the 2023/2024 tax year is £9,000.

 You’ll pay no personal income tax or capital gains tax on your investment returns from the WUTM Unit Trust Junior ISA.

 This is based on current understanding of legislation and tax treatment, which can change in the future.